New program brings best practices in sexual assault response to campus

 “Dr. Markowitz is a highly experienced forensic nursing consultant who specializes in SANE program development,” Campbell said.
 “She has worked extensively at the national level, including with the U.S. Department of Justice Office on Violence Against Women, the U.S. Department of Defense and the National Sexual Violence Resource Center.”

 To ensure the unique needs of the MSU community are considered in the development and implementation of the SANE program, the RVSM workgroup formed the SANE Advisory Board.
 The all-volunteer board will consist of students, faculty and staff as well as stakeholders from the greater Lansing area and state-level organizations.

 Angie Povilaitis, staff attorney, and Amanda Thomashow, campus sexual assault coordinator, both of the Michigan Division of Victim Services, Michigan Department of Health and Human Services, accepted invitations to serve as SANE Advisory Board members.
 The board will also include three at-large seats open to MSU community members and members of the public.
-Those interested can request an application for consideration.

 The development of a campus SART also will begin immediately to help foster the relationships and formal structures needed to support the university’s SANE program.
 The program will bring together partners from the MSU campus and surrounding community, such as the MSU Sexual Assault Program, MSU Police and the Office for Civil Rights and Title IX Education and Compliance.
 The primary goals of the SART are to: